Shendruk-Lab/NIAMH-MPCD/Sphinx/Userguide/source/HardCoded/HardCoded.rst

 20. Escape --- Legacy: Used to be used for debugging particle escapes from the domain.
 Currently identical to LC Collision.
 21. Swimmer Details --- Outputs high level detail of all intermediary debug information when swimmers are present.
 Only outputs at this verbosity level.
 22. Swimmer Torque --- Outputs intermediary debug information on swimmer torques.
 Only outputs at this verbosity level.
-23. Incompressibility --- Outputs intermediary debug information for the Incompressibility algorithm.
+23. Incompressibility --- Outputs intermediary debug information for the incompressibility algorithm.
 Only outputs at this verbosity level.

 Floating Point Error Handling
 *****************************